+REOUIRED MOTIONS:

+Amend

-REQUIRED MOTIONS: Amend Recess
+Recess

-Division of the Assembly Postpone Definitely
+Division of the Assembly

+Postpone Definitely

 - The required motion must be demonstrated by the officer to whom the motion has been assigned for points to be scored.
 Besides the assigned main motion, motions must be demonstrated as privileged, subsidiary, or incidental.
 Incidental main motions are not permitted.
 If the assigned motion is used by another officer, it must be properly renewed again, if allowed, by the assigned officer to score points.
 If a motion is not brought before the assembly by the assigned member, no points can be earned by the chair or the assembly. - Judges will score all member debates, but only the top three permissible debates per team member will impact the final team score.
 No points will be awarded for debates on motions that are out of order, for more than two debates on a motion, or for undebatable motions. - If the privileged motion recess is adopted, members must stay at their officer stations and may not talk or signal to each other. - Four of the six participants on the floor will be assigned a required motion.
 The motion will be marked in bold print and underlined on their cards to indicate the motion assigned. - Members will be recognized by the chair using their officer titles, not their names.
 The chair will be penalized for not recognizing officers by their titles. - The demonstration, including the opening and closing ceremonies, will not exceed 13 minutes.
 (Penalties will be assessed starting at 13:01). - A time clock or time card will be provided so that the team can see it.
-The clock will count down from one minute for preparation time and count up from zero minutes, starting with opening ceremonies (signaled to begin by two taps of the gavel by the president) and stopping when closing ceremonies are completed.
-If a time clock is not used, the timekeeper will signal the team with large cards at the elapsed times of nine and 11 minutes. - Judges will ask one oral question (which may contain one to two parts) per participant.
+The clock will count down from one minute for preparation time and count up from zero minutes, starting immediately following the one-minute preparation and signaled by a beep from the time clock or an announcement from the judges and stopping when closing ceremonies are completed.
+If a time clock is not used, the timekeeper will signal the team with large cards at the elapsed times of nine and 11 minutes. - Judges will ask one oral question (which may contain several parts) per participant.
 Oral questions will be predetermined and related to the permissible motions, general purposes of parliamentary procedure, or officer duties and responsibilities.
 The same set of questions will be used for each team in each flight of the event.
 Separate sets of questions will be developed for each round of the event.